Categorical Tori: The classif ication

-Its definition goes back to Borel, and it is an isomorphism of graded rings.
+Its def\/inition goes back to Borel, and it is an isomorphism of graded rings.
 It is, of course, well known that the odd cohomology groups vanish, but this fact will not concern us here.
-To define the second isomorphism in \eqref{eq:H^4}, we use the homeomorphism
+To def\/ine the second isomorphism in \eqref{eq:H^4}, we use the homeomorphism

 to interpret the maps